rossfraney/AI-Trading-Platform/docs/blog/blog.md

 Braikout is a forex and cryptocurrency trading platform which will make use of machine learning, chart analysis and sentiment analysis to predict the price action, potential buy/sell signals, and market sentiment of multiple digital and traditional currency markets.

-A blog had initially been set up on WIX.com, which can be found [here](https://rathnewross.wixsite.com/website), and I will continue to maintain that blog as my own personal documentation well as this one.

 ## My Second Blog Entry